phpsu/ShellCommandBuilder/README.md

 ;
 ```

-In the next example, we take a look at how to achieve process and command substition.
+Next, we take a look at how to achieve process and command substition.
-The following is again a complete nonsense example.
+The following is again a mock example.
 It creates a list of all php-files in the current and all below directories, sorted and enriched with the size.
-Those file-list is redirected into a txt-file with the current month-name as filename.
+This file-list is redirected into a txt-file with the current month-name as filename.

 ```shell script
 cat <(ls -1ARSsD | grep ".*\.php") >> $(date +%B).txt